Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Theory and Methodology: Faddeev analysis of universality

-where $a_{nn}$ and $a_{nD}$ are the S-wave $n$-$n$ and $n$-$D$ scattering lengths, respectively.
-Notice that when $q=0$ the two-body bound (anti-bound) states correspond to the respective poles in the above T-matrices which at LO correspond to binding (virtual) momenta, namely,
+where $a_{nn}$ and $a_{nD}$ are the S-wave $n$-$n$ and $n$-$D^0$ scattering lengths, respectively.
+Since we aim to assess the plausibility of a halo-bound $D^0nn$ system, allowing for the possibility that its two-body sub-systems are either bound or virtual (anti-bound), it is useful to evaluate the two-body $T$-matrices at energies expressed in terms of the three-body binding energy $B_3$.
+Thus, for the binary sub-systems, we define the following momentum functions:

-with the three-body binding energy $B_3$ coinciding with the two-body binding energy, $B_2=B_{nn}$ and $B_2=B_{nD}$, respectively.\footnote{Here we re-emphasize that the di-neutron ($n$-$n$) form an virtual or anti-bound subsystem with negative imaginary momenta $-i\sqrt{2\mu_{nn}B_{nn}}$ and S-wave scattering length $a_{nn}=-18.63$~fm~\cite{Chen:2008zzj}, whereas the $n$-$D^0$ subsystem in the ZCL limit forms a real bound subsystem with positive imaginary binding momenta $i\sqrt{2\mu_{nD}B_{nD}}$ and S-wave scattering length $a_{nD}= 4.141$~fm.
-The latter value is extracted from the dynamical coupled-channel model analysis of Ref.~\cite{Raha:2017ahu} in an idealized limit of vanishing couplings to sub-threshold $DN$ ($T=1$) decay channels.} We note here that analogous expressions for the T-matrices were obtained previously in Refs.~\cite{Canham:2008jd,DL-Canham:2009,Platter:2004he,Platter:2004ns,Platter:2004zs} in the context of universality-based studies of bosonic systems, and in the investigation of ${}^{20}$C as a $2n$-halo nucleus.
+In particular, for $q=0$, the two-body bound (anti-bound) states correspond to the respective poles in the above T-matrices which at LO correspond to real (virtual) binding momenta, i.e.,\footnote{Here we re-emphasize that the di-neutron ($nn$) forms a virtual or anti-bound sub-system with negative imaginary momentum $-i\sqrt{2\mu_{nn}B_{nn}}$ and S-wave scattering length $a_{nn}=-18.63$~fm~\cite{Chen:2008zzj}, whereas the $D^0n$ sub-system in the ZCL limit forms a real-bound sub-system with positive imaginary binding momentum $i\sqrt{2\mu_{nD}B_{nD}}$ and S-wave scattering length $a_{nD}= 4.141$~fm.
+The latter value was extracted in the dynamical coupled-channel model analysis of Ref.~\cite{Raha:2017ahu}, where the idealized limit of vanishing couplings to sub-threshold $DN$ ($T=1$) decay channels was considered.}